24 Causal influence and DAGs

 Neither Booker’s nor Ava’s models can resolve the dispute between them.
 Data can’t speak for themselves about the direction of influence.
 Model-building methods (with a large enough sample size) are helpful in showing whether there is a connection.
 For instance, either Booker’s or Ava’s results refute Cleo’s hypothesis that there is no connection between X and Y. But models, on their own, are powerless to show the direction of influence.

 For more than a century, many statisticians did not carry the issue beyond the simple \(Y \leftrightarrow X\) example.
 It became dogma that the only way to establish causation is to experiment, that is, for the researcher to intervene in the system to sever causal influences.
-(See Lesson 26.)
+(See Lesson sec-experiment.)
 You will still see this statement in statistical textbooks, and news reports will endorse it by identifying “Random controlled trials” as the “Gold Standard” of causal relationships.

 See this article in the prestigious British journal The Lancet to appreciate the history and irony of “gold standard.”